Frequently Asked Questions

 You've come to the right place for info!
 If you're breastfeeding, freshly expressed or pumped milk can stay in the refrigerator up to 4 days.
 Bottles doesn't really need to be warmed – it can be given room temperature or even cold, its your choice Some babies may want it a bit warmer – so how do you warm it you ask?
 You can run it under warm (not hot) water or place it in a container of lukewarm/warm water.
 You can also use a bottle warmer but be sure to follow the manufacturer's instructions.
 Just remember to always check the temp before giving that liquid gold to your baby.
 If your baby didn't want to finish the whole bottle, it's best to get rid of it within 2 hours after she finished feeding.

 With formula prep, be sure to follow the directions on the package.
 How to heat?
 Rule #1- no matter breastmilk or formula, never heat in the microwave.
 It can create hot spots, which can burn your little one's mouth and destroy delicate nutrients.
-When heating breast milk or formula , hold under warm water or place it in a container with lukewarm/warm water.
+Same heating as breastmilk…hold under warm water or place it in a container with lukewarm/warm water.
 Just remember to always test it before feeding your baby.

 Breastfeeding